crypticcu/biblio/README.md

  * Website
  * Book
  * Article

+See a citation style not listed?
+The 'label' command allows you to mark each bibliography with the appropriate styling you need.
+Manual input is also supported.
 Terminals running this program require the ability to identify ANSI/VT100 escape codes, as they are used to format text throughout.
 If you would like request a change in the official release or have found a bug, feel free to contact me.
+Happy studying!

 ## Change Log
 *v1.0* - Release